centre-for-effective-altruism/auth0-rules/README.md

 A manifest declares the scripts that will be deployed to Auth0.
 They are found in `./src/manifest.ts`.

-A Rule manifest consists of an array of `RuleDefinitions`, which are objects with the following properties:
+A manifest consists of an array of either `RuleDefinitions` or `DBActionScriptDefinition`.
+Rule Definitions are objects with the following
+properties:

 - `name` (string): The name of the rule that will appear in the Auth0 UI.
 This is used to match against existing rules on Auth0 for the purpose of diffing